Ocuco/hive-mcp/README.md

 ### Prerequisites
 - Node.js 18 or higher
-- Jira Cloud instance with API access
+- Jira Server/Data Center instance with API access
 - Sourcegraph instance with API access
 - GitHub account with access to the @ocuco organization